 This is our list of flags and the weights associated with each one:

 We give each flag a score ranging from 0-100, according to the results of the scans we run.
 A flag that has a weight of 8% contributes between 0-8 points of the total score for the domain.
-For example -

-1. The score of the flag is 50; it will contribute 4 points to the overall score
+1. The score of the flag is 50, it will contribute 4 points to the overall score

-2. The score of the flag is 20; it will contribute 1.6 points to the overall score
+2. The score of the flag is 20, it will contribute 1.6 points to the overall score

-3. The score of the flag is 80; it will contribute 6.4 points to the overall score
+3. The score of the flag is 80, it will contribute 6.4 points to the overall score

-To improve your score, we recommend you follow the recommendations under the flags in the analysis domain result page that get yellow/red scores.
-You can also read our blog on "Quick Wins for Cleaning Your Ads.txt" for more information on how to start.
+To improve your score, we recommend you review the descriptions under the flags on the analysis result page that have yellow or red results.
+You can also read our blog on "Quick Wins for Cleaning Your Ads.txt" for more information on how to maintain your file with ease.